 “You shall make for yourselves twisted threads on the four corners of your garment with which you cover yourself.”Dvarim (Deuteronomy) 22:12

-Any four-cornered garment which has tzitzit (fringes) on it, is considered a tallit.
+Any four-cornered garment which has tzitzit (ritual fringes) on it, is considered a tallit.
 There are two kinds of tallit:

 The large tallit worn during prayers is the Tallit Gadol.
 It needs to be large enough to cover most of the wearer’s body.
 The average size of a tallit is six feet by four feet, enabling one to feel completely enwrapped by it.
 Its size also distinguishes it from a common scarf.

 There are different customs about wearing a tallit gadol in Ashkenazi communities, but it is usually only worn by married men.
+Is Sephardi communities, all men above the age of bar mitzvah (not just married men) wear a tallit gadol.
 In both Conservative and Reform synagogues the tallit is worn by all men past Bar Mitzvah age, and by some women.

 Men and boys almost always wear the small tallit called a Tallit Katan, usually under the clothing.
 It should be at least 16 x 16 inches in the front and in the back.
 It is usually simply referred as tzitzit.